 USMLE Exams Eligibility Criteria

-There are many relevant criteria that factor into the quality of a US medical residency application.
-USMLE exam scores are arguably one of the most important.
-In fact, Program Directors rate Step 1 and Step 2CK scores high on the list (1st and 3rd, respectively).
-Keep reading to learn more about the USMLE exams eligibility criteria.
+There are many things that factor into the quality of a US medical residency application.
+As such, USMLE exam scores are one of the most important.
+In fact, Program Directors rate Step 1 and Step 2CK scores high on the list (1st and 3rd).
+So, keep reading to learn more about the USMLE exams eligibility criteria.
 (Program Director Source)

 What are the USMLE Exams Eligibility Criteria?